 The Degree of Doctor of Commerce (DCom)

-The following regulations apply to students commencing study within the 2013 academic year (January 2013-December 2013).
-For previously published regulations, refer to the Calendar archive (Academic Quality Assurance Unit website).
+The following regulations apply to students commencing study within the 2017 academic year.
+For previously published regulations, refer to the Calendar archive (Academic Services website).

 The Degree of Doctor of Commerce shall be awarded for significant original contributions to Commerce.

 A candidate for the Degree of Doctor of Commerce shall hold a degree of the University of New Zealand or of the University of Canterbury or shall have been admitted under the admission ad eundem statum regulations to the status of such a degree.
 No candidate shall be examined for the degree of Doctor of Commerce until five years have elapsed from having been admitted to the qualifying degree.
 Except in special circumstances approved by the Academic Board, no member of the academic staff who is not a graduate of the University shall be examined for the Degree of Doctor of Commerce until he or she has served a period of five years on the permanent full-time staff of the University.